kreslotim/Wall-SLAM/README.md

 The subsequent focus of our attention revolved around the development of the chassis, and the incorporation of the battery, the motors and the sensors.

 As soon as we agreed on the placement of all the components, we started designing in 3D.
-In order to leverage the collaborative design features, we opted to use Fusion 360, enabling effective teamwork during the design process.
+In order to leverage the collaborative design features, we opted to use Fusion 360, allowing for effective teamwork during the design process.
 Minor design changes have been made in FreeCad, in order to save time.

 Here’s what we’ve come up with.